git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/220_webui.md

 ![Open WebUI](/static/images/OpenWebUI.png)

-You have now successfully deploy a Generative AI Chatbot as a containerized application running on Amazon EKS, with the model data stored in Amazon FSx Lustre, and powered by AWS Inferentia Accelerators.
+You have now successfully deployed a Generative AI Chatbot as a containerized application running on Amazon EKS, with the cached model data hosted in Amazon FSx Lustre, and powered by AWS Inferentia Accelerators.